 bear witness with our Spirits that we are born of God Amen”

 One can imagine from Kenneth’s words that he had the potential to become very emotional about his faith.
 Perhaps we can find here the seeds of his son Duncan’s difficulty in aligning himself, at least in later life, with a particular established church.
 Clearly Duncan shows by his words that he was a man of faith, but it was left to his sons in Mississippi to join specific churches.
-Influenced likely by their marriages, Daniel joins the Presbyterian Church; Duncan and John become Baptists – all after moving to Smith County.
+Influenced likely by their marriages, Daniel joins the Presbyterian Church; Duncan and John become Baptists – all after moving to Smith County, MS.

 Kenneth McKenzie and Relations in Scotland